LeoSvenningsson/TensorViewforMatlab/README.md

 6: press on the globes in the viewport top right corner to see the materials and shading in the viewport.<br/>
 7: in the top left corner, select object and choose "shade smooth" to make it look pretty. <br/>

+### Wanted list
+Function to save 3d models in a binary format like ".glb".
+The current ".wrl" format is larger than nessesary.

 ### Known issues
 Nothing new here.